Overview of Cystic Fibrosis

 In older children or adults, your physician may recommend testing if you have symptoms of cystic fibrosis.
 Just like a newborn, adults may go through genetic testing or sweat testing to confirm the diagnosis.

 Cystic Fibrosis Treatment

 There is no true cure for cystic fibrosis, but your physician will work to make you as comfortable and healthy as possible.
-The goals for treatment are to provide proper nutrition, prevent intestinal blockage, removing mucus from the lungs, and controlling infections in the lungs too.
+The goals for treatment are to provide proper nutrition, prevent intestinal blockage, remove mucus from the lungs, and control infections in the lungs too.
 The best way to treat cystic fibrosis is to closely monitor symptoms and to properly diagnose as soon as possible.

 Your physician may also recommend a few different medications.
 Antibiotics aid in preventing various lung infections.
 Anti-inflammatory medications may help decrease the swelling of the airways.
 Medications that aid in the thinning of mucus may be prescribed to help you cough up the mucus from your airways.
 Bronchodilators may also aid in relaxing the airways.

 Pulmonary rehabilitation may help to improve your condition through education, nutritional counseling, breathing techniques, physical exercise, and continued counseling and support through your physician’s office.